yusaf/fragment-forms/README.md

     age: 20, // (number) will convert to a number or NaN if the value is not a number
     dob: Date, // '1990-01-01T00:00:00.000Z' (date) will always have time set to 00:00
     dobat: Date // '1990-01-101T19:09:33.000Z' (dateTime) will always include time
-    agree: true // A value of "0" is considered false, "1" is true }
+    agree: true // A value of "false" is considered false, "true" is true }
 ```
 The built in types that are supported include `(string)`, `(boolean)`, `(number)`, `(date)`, `(dateTime)`